 Unless your attorney can work out a plea agreement, your case then proceeds to trial.

-Seek Experienced Legal Counsel for Federal Cases
+Seek Experienced Legal Counsel in the Chicago Area for Federal Cases

 If you are charged with a federal offense, it’s critical that you engage the best possible legal representation.
 For a consultation, contact Chicago criminal defense attorney Attorney Michael J. Petro.